 If you're shopping for an air fryer, it can be hard to know where to start.
 Deciding how much capacity you need can help narrow down the options.
 Your desired capacity will depend on how many people you want to cook for, the size of your kitchen, and whether you're looking for a single-basket option or one that can cook two different foods simultaneously.
 While it's a good idea to choose the model with the greatest surface area you can, many 4-quart air fryers can still hold their own against larger models.
-At this size, you can still cook for about two people.
-The best options in this range excel at cooking fried foods, such as onion rings and wings, and offer impressive versatility.
+At this size, you can cook for approximately two people, and the best options in this range excel at cooking fried foods, such as onion rings and wings, while also offering impressive versatility.

-If you want more to consider, check out our recommendations for the best air fryers, the best small air fryers, or the best 6-quart air fryers.
+If you want more to consider, check out our recommendations for the best air fryers and the best small air fryers.
+Or, if you're not sure what size is right for you, see the best 6-quart air fryers and the best 8-quart air fryers.
 Alternatively, if you're looking for another way to heat food fast, check out our picks for the best countertop microwaves and the best small microwaves.

 Quick Look